-- Donated food includes leftovers from events, products affected by labeling regulations or manufacturing glitches, expired coupons or code dates, test-market products, and food drive collections.
+- Donated food includes edible food from events, products affected by labeling regulations or manufacturing glitches, expired coupons, or code-dated products.

-- Donating surplus food inventory to food banks can be safe, efficient, and cost-effective.
-It reduces warehouse storage and disposal costs, and your local food bank can pick up donations free of charge.
+- Donating surplus food inventory to food rescue or food banks reduces warehouse storage and disposal costs.

 How does the law protect businesses from liability?

-- The “Bill Emerson Good Samaritan Food Donation Act” ( Public Law 104-210) makes it easier for businesses to donate to food banks and food recovery programs.
-It protects donors from liability when donating to nonprofit organizations and protects donors from civil and criminal liability should the product donated in good faith later cause harm to the needy recipient.
+The “Bill Emerson Good Samaritan Food Donation Act” ( Public Law 104-210) makes it easier for businesses to donate to food rescue and food bank programs.
+It protects donors from liability when donating to nonprofit organizations and protects donors from civil and criminal liability should the product donated in good faith cause harm to the needy recipient.

 Tax benefits for donating food

 Food donors are advised to consult with their tax adviser for information on tax deductions.
 For information on tax credit in California, please see the Chapter 503, Statutes of 2011 (Fuentes, AB 152), regarding donations to food banks, voluntary contributions, and income tax credits.